21 Reasons: Chart performance

 On the Official UK Singles Chart for 2 June 2022, the single jumped up 21 places into the top 20 from number 41, making it Henderson's second simultaneous top-twenty single; "Crazy What Love Can Do", Henderson's collaboration with Becky Hill and David Guetta was placed at number 14.
 A week later, "21 Reasons" was charting alongside the song "Je M'appelle" by London drill music artist Benzz.
 The latter song was also built around the same Rune RK sample "Calabria".
 On the UK Singles Chart dated 17 June 2022, Carl Smith of the Official Charts Company noted that "heatwave weather" in the UK had contributed to dance songs receiving a boost on the charts.
 At the time, both of Henderson's collaborations were still charting, "Crazy What Love Can Do" reached a new peak of 12, while "21 Reasons" sat at number 14.
 As a result, "21 Reasons" became Dawe's 2nd UK top-ten single and Henderson's 6th.
 On the UK Dance Singles Chart, "21 Reasons" peaked at number four on the week dated 17 June 2022.
 After dipping one place for two weeks, it rebounded to number four again on 8 July 2022, where it remained for a further five weeks.
 During this time, Henderson's other collaboration "Crazy What Love Can Do" remained one position ahead of "21 Reasons".

 Music video

 At the time of the song's release, Dawe confirmed that a music video had not been shot but said he was open to working on one so long as he was not dancing in it.
-On 29 April 2022, a lyric video for the song was release.
+On 29 April 2022, a lyric video for the song was released.
 A second lyric video for the acoustic version song was unveiled on 27 May 2022.
 Just under a month later, it was revealed that Dawe and Henderson were filming a video for "21 Reasons" in Ibiza.
-The duo announced a series of YouTube Shorts teasing the video in countdown to 1 July when the full video would be released.
+The duo announced a series of YouTube Shorts teasing the video in the countdown to 1 July when the full video would be released.